MEET THE TEAM:

-Lucy Pruzan is currently a member at large of the Board.
-She was born and raised in Uruguay and has lived in Seattle for more than 60 years.
-Lucy is a retired nurse who, along with her husband, Herb, invests in real estate and new and emerging companies in the Pacific Northwest.
+Lucy Pruzan was born and raised in Uruguay and has lived in Seattle for more than 60 years.
+She is a retired nurse who, along with her husband, Herb, invests in real estate and new and emerging companies in the Pacific Northwest.
 Lucy served as president of the Jewish Federation of Greater Seattle, among her many other volunteer activities.

-Greg Roer is the Chair of the Trusteeship and Governance Committee and the Vice Chair of the Finance/Audit Committee.
+Greg Roer is currently the Chair of the Trusteeship Committee and the Vice Chair of the Finance/Audit Committee.
 A Seattle native who along with his wife, Dorothy, is the owner of Roer & Company, Inc., P.S. a CPA firm specializing in tax for high-net-worth individuals, closely held entities, trusts and foreign taxation.
 Greg is also the Director of Seattle Campus of Golden Gate University Graduate School of Taxation.
 He is the past president of Seattle Hebrew Academy, and one of the Founders and Board Members of Minyan Ohr Chadash.
 Greg joined the Samis board in 2016.
 He is a great-nephew of Sam Israel.

-Ernie Sherman is a member of the Endowment Investment Committee.
-He is a Seattle native and owner of Pacific Plumbing Supply Co which has branches in Washington and Alaska.
+Ernie Sherman is a Seattle native and owner of Pacific Plumbing Supply Co which has branches in Washington and Alaska.
 Ernie splits his time between Hawaii, Seattle, and Camano Island.

 Dr. Alex Sytman

-Alex Sytman is a member at large of the Board.
-He graduated from Garfield High School in 1956 and from The University of Washington Medical School in 1963.
-He is married to Leatrice (Lucy) Israel Sytman, a niece of Sam Israel, and they lived in New York, Fort Lewis and Los Angeles before returning to Seattle in 1970.
+Alex Sytman is a graduate of Garfield High School, class of 1956, and the University of Washington Medical School, class of 1963.
+He is married to Leatrice (Lucy) Israel Sytman, a niece of Sam Israel.
+They lived in New York, Fort Lewis, and Los Angeles before returning to Seattle in 1970.
 Alex was Sam Israel’s doctor during the last months of his life.